Kashifraz/SE-HyperlocalDeliverySystem-Architecture/README.md

 - **Limitations**: Limited access to certain native modules, may need custom bridging.
 - **Quality attributes**: Maintainability.
 - **Alternative Solutions**: Use **Flutter** for even more unified code or **native development** for full control.
-  > _React Native chosen for simplicity and shared code; Flutter and native were considered but add complexity._
+- **Summary**: React Native chosen for simplicity and shared code; Flutter and native were considered but add complexity._

 ## 11. Relationship between identified architecture design decisions
 <a id="#11-architectural-decisions--trade-offs"></a>